Technical Dive Sites in Palm Beach County

 265′ coastal freighter

-Although not a shipwreck, the Playground is still an artificial reef loaded with lots of big fish hiding Located almost straight out of the Lake Worth (West Palm Beach) Inlet, the Playground consists of 1500 tons of concrete culverts.
+Although not a shipwreck, the Playground is still an artificial reef loaded with lots of big fish hiding among the rubble.
+Located almost straight out of the Lake Worth (West Palm Beach) Inlet, the Playground consists of 1500 tons of concrete culverts.
 The Playground is located in 140ft and was created over the course of several years from 1986 to 1993.